connectrpc/conformance/docs/configuring_and_running_tests.md

 Running 46 tests with reference server (grpc) for server config {HTTP_VERSION_2, PROTOCOL_GRPC_WEB, TLS:false}...
 ```
 This shows a summary of the config as it is loaded and processed, telling us the total number of
-[config cases](#config-cases) that apply to the current configuration (44) and the number of patterns that
+[config cases](#config-cases) that apply to the current configuration (44), the total number of test suites (8),
-identify "known failing" cases.
-It shows us the total number of test suites (8) and the total number of test
+and the total number of test cases across those suites (97).
+It then shows the number of patterns
-cases across those suites (97).
+provided to identify "known failing" cases (1), and the number of test cases that matched the "known
+failing" patterns (4).
 The next line shows us that it has used the 44 relevant config cases and 97
 test case templates to compute a total of 602 [test case permutations](#test-case-permutations).
-This means
+This
-that the client under test will be invoking 602 RPCs.
+means that the client under test will be invoking 602 RPCs.

 The remaining lines in the example output above are printed as each test server is started.
 Each server config
 represents a different RPC server, started with the given configuration (since we are running the tests using